 - You may get the error message like – cannot start Microsoft outlook or cannot open the outlook window or the set of folders cannot be opened.

 - The Microsoft Exchange administrator has made a change that requires you to quit and restart outlook.

-- You may see the message such as: Trying to connect or disconnect.
+- You may see messages such as: Trying to connect or disconnect.

 1. Restart your computer

-If you outlook says disconnected then always restart your PC.
+If your outlook says disconnected then always restart your PC.
 Before going to any Outlook settings changes, you should restart your system.
-When you restart your PC, it will load the Outlook again completely that might resolve your problem.
+When you restart your PC, it will load Outlook again completely which might resolve your problem.

-- On your screen command prompt window will pop up.
+- On your screen command, a prompt window will pop up.

 - If you get a “request timed out” response then the issue is related to network connectivity or exchange server.

 - You need to contact the server team to solve this issue.